-Field No. OFFLOADING MONIT TORING FORM A - Field Descriptions The of offloading or tranship esigned to record a comprehensive summary of the recorded information for the pment operation.
-It includes the totals of all the species and quantities recorded in 1 Inspection report no. Depending on the fisheries authority administrative processes and information filing; each inspection should be allocated a unique "Inspection report number" that will facilitate filing and future referencing.
-2 Port State Record the ISO-3166 3-alpha Country Code.
-(Reference Appendix XIII) General information Inspector Name and Record the inspector(s) name(s) that monitor the offloading or transhipment process.
-3 ID 4 Inspecting Authority Record the full formal details of the Inspecting Authority 5 Port of inspection Record in free text the port name and include the port code where available.
+Field No. OFFLOADING MONITORING FORM A - Field Descriptions The of offloading FORM A is designed to record a comprehensive summary of the recorded information for the entire offloading or transhi pment operation.
+It includes the totals of all the species and quantities recorded in FORM B. 1 Inspection report Depending on the fisheries authority administrative processes and information filing; each inspection should be allocated a unique "Inspection report number" that will facilitate L 110. filing and future referencing 2 Port State Record the ISO-3166 3-alpha Country Code.
+(Reference Appendix XIII) General information In an aston Nama and Decord the immediate (a) that maniform the offloading on transhipment process 3 ID Record the inspector(s) name(s) that monitor the onloading or transhipment process.
+4 Inspecting Authority Record the full formal details of the Inspecting Authority 5 Port of inspection Record in free text the port name and include the port code where available.
 6 Vessel Name Record the vessels name in full, including any alpha or numeric suffixes.
-For example; Fukuseki Maru No.7 7 Vessel Type Record the fishing vessel code (FAO-3alpha code).
-(Reference Appendix XIII) IOTIC N - For example; LP (for a pole and line vessel) 8 IOTC No. Record the vessels IOTC number 9 IRCS Record the vessels International Radio Call Sign.
-Documents received Tick the corresponding box for all documents received from the vessel prior to the off-loading.
-Hold layout plan 10 Cargo manifest A carrier vessel should be able to provide a cargo manifest that lists all the product it has onboard and the component that it will offload.
-The cargo manifest will provide details of the origin of the product as well as its intended destination.
+Veggel Turne For example; Fukuseki Maru No.7 7 vesser Type For example: 1 P (for a note and line vessel) 0 ΙΟΤΟΝο Record the vessels IOTC number 0 IDCC Pacard the voscals International Padia Call Sign 9 Documents received Tick the corresponding how for all documents received from the vessel prior to the off- Documents received loading.
+Hold layout plan Plan of the hold showing where the product is stowed.
+This may also correspond to different catch areas and ATFs that have been issued to the vessel.
+Carrier Vessels often separate the product received from different vessels or companies with a net and this is reflected in the hold plan with reference to the origin of the fish.
+Cargo manifest A carrier vessel should be able to provide a cargo manifest that lists all the product it has onboard and the component that it will offload.
+The cargo manifest will provide details of 10 the origin of the product as well as its intended destination.
 Catch Declarations Fishing vessels must provide documentation on their total catch onboard.
-Offloading Declaration The offloading declaration should provide advances information on the catch description / species and products to be offloaded or transhipped.
+Offloading The offloading declaration should provide advances information on the catch description / Declaration species and products to be offloaded or transhipped.
 Such a declaration will be applicable to both a carrier and fishing vessel.
-A final declaration for the product offloaded or transhipped will be drawn up after the operation.
-Summary of Operations 11 Operation Record the date and time that the offloading / transhipment operation start and the date and time that the operation is completed .
-12 Observed Record the start and end dates and times that the offloading or transhipment are directly monitored.
-Where the operations are not continuously monitored these dates and times must be 13 Interruption times recorded for each monitoring period.
-Record in hours the total time that operations were interrupted for any reason.
-Interruption time can include time lost to: • Equipment failure, • Pause for meals, • Overnight break.
-For example: 30 min interruption to replace hook scale 1 hr 30 min (1:30) interruption for meals Total interruption time 2 hours (2:00) The time from the start to the end of operations minus the interruption time is equal to the actual offloading or transhipment time where fish products are being moved.
+A final declaration for the product offloaded or transhipped will be drawn up after the Summary of Operations 11 Operation Record the date and time that the offloading / transhipment operation start and the date and time that the operation is completed .
+Observed Record the start and end dates and times that the offloading or transhipment are directly 12 monitored. where the operations are not continuously monitored these dates and times must be Interruption times Record in hours the total time that operations were interrupted for any reason interruption times Interruption time can include time lost to: • Equipment failure, • Pause for meals, • Overnight break.
+13 For example: 30 min interruption to replace hook scale 1 nr 30 min (1:30) interruption for meals Total interruption time 2 hours (2:00) 10 m m m m m m m m m m m m m m m m m m m The time from the start to the end of operations minus the interruption time is equal to the actual offloading or transhipment time where fish products are being moved.